Dental Fears & Anxiety

 Dental anxiety may cause you to neglect your oral health, which can produce negative long-term effects.
 However, there are tips you can follow that may help you overcome some of your dental fears.
 As always, our friendly team can help answer any further questions you may have.

-Adopt Relaxation Techniques
+Adopt Relaxation Techniques To Combat Anxiety

-- Take a deep breath: You can learn to use a simple breathing technique to relax.
+You can learn to use a simple breathing technique to relax.
 Begin by closing your eyes and taking a long, slow breath through your nose.
 Once your lungs feel full, hold your breath to a count of three.
 Exhale slowly through your lips while relaxing your stomach, shoulders and face muscles.
 You can try this at home, in the reception area or even in the dentist’s chair!

-- Listen to music: Some patients prefer to wear earphones during appointments.
+Some patients prefer to wear earphones during appointments.
 It may also be helpful to listen to some music prior to your appointment – once you’re in the reception area, try to sit back and listen to a song that tends to calm you in stressful moments.

-- Use a stress ball: A stress ball can serve as a distraction.
+A stress ball can serve as a distraction.
 Try using one before and during dental treatment and see how you feel!

-Bring a Friend
+Bring A Friend

 Bringing a family member or a friend along to appointments can not only provide you with a friendly face to look to, but can also distract you from the pressure you may feel before and during an appointment.
 Ask your dentist if your friend may accompany you to your procedure room – given the circumstances, this should not be a problem.

-Speak to Your Dentist
+Speak To Your Dentist About Your Anxiety

 It’s very important for your dentist to be aware of any anxieties or fears you may be facing.
-Once your dentist is clear on these concerns, you can both establish an agreement which would allow you a comfortable pace and routine for any future treatment.
+Once your dentist is clear on these concerns, you can both establish an agreement that would allow you a comfortable pace and routine for any future treatment.